leowz/fitleiOSAppGitBook/chap5webservicedownloadpipeline.md

 # WEB SERVICE DOWNLOAD PIPELINE

-This chapter is dedicated to the process of OpenGL resource download, which is the download pipeline.
-And structure of this pipeline is the same for download both garments resource and avatar model resource.
-Because the Webservice, AvatarManeger and ClothManeger class are too big to make a clear description, we only will talk about the download pipeline which is one of the most important one.
+This chapter is dedicated to the process of Avatar resource download, that is to say, the download pipeline.
+The structure of this pipeline is very similar for download garments resource and avatar model resource.
+Since these class Webservice, AvatarManeger and ClothManeger are too big to make a clear description, we only will talk about the download pipeline which is one of the most important one.

 ---